SAP-samples/connecting-systems-services-integration-suite-codejam/README.md

 We are in charge of building the integration scenario to allow the benefits platform access to the employee dependants' data.

-The benefits platform will not store employee dependant data and will send our integration service a request whenever it needs an employee dependants' data.
-We will need to validate the employee ID sent in the request against our global SAP S/4HANA Cloud system before retrieving the employee dependant data from the servers hosting the data.
+The benefits platform will not store employee dependant data and will send our integration service a message whenever it needs an employee dependants' data.
+We will need to validate the employee ID sent in the message against our global SAP S/4HANA Cloud system before retrieving the employee dependant data from the servers hosting the data.

 ## Prerequisites